mrblasto/gcm_ChatServer_nodejs/README.md

-# gcm_nodejsChatServer
+# gcm_ChatServer_nodejs
 ## Description
-gcm_nodejsChatServer is a web service that implements a chat server using Google Cloud Messaging, node-gcm, express, and mongodb.
+gcm_ChatServer_nodejs is a web service that implements a chat server using Google Cloud Messaging, node-gcm, express, and mongodb.
 For a complete list of depedencies see package.json.
 Stay tuned for an upload of an Android Client to use this sever.

 ## Installation and setup
 To install code, clone or download then run `npm install` to install the dependencies.